siheming/mspypeline/doc/source/file_readers.rst

 MaxQuant Reader
 ~~~~~~~~~~~~~~~~
-The MQReader preprocesses data from MaxQuant files into the internal data format to provide the correct input for the
+| The MQReader prepares data from MaxQuant files to match the internal data format in order to provide the correct input
-plotters.
+  for the plotters.
-Minimum requirement to start and work with the MQReader:
+| Minimum requirement to start and work with the MQReader:

 * proteinGroups.txt file.